MesharyAlsabaan/Udacity-Store-BackEnd/README.md

 - Install the packages by "npm i"
 - Run the migration file "db-migrate up"
 - Run the migration file down "db-migrate down"
+- Run the migration file for test env "db-migrate up --env test"

+Please change the var in the .env (test or dev)

 - Run the application "npm run dev"